Our Diagnostic Services – All Constellations Possible

 Extra Insightful Results

 CeGaT combines human know-how with bioinformatic analysis.
 The in-house developed software generates data that are evaluated by multiple scientific experts – creating the best possible medical report.
-CeGaT’s interdisciplinary team of PhDs uses the most recent literature for data interpretation; complex constellations are discussed with bioinformaticians, and the final report is revised by medical doctors and geneticists to maximize medical usability.
+CeGaT’s interdisciplinary team of PhDs uses the most recent literature for data interpretation.
+Complex constellations are discussed with bioinformaticians, and the final report is revised by medical doctors and geneticists to maximize medical usability.

 Detailed Side-by-Side Comparison of Our Diagnostic Services: